Acting Tutors Voice Tutors Movement Tutors Production Directors

 Subject taught at LSDA: Acting Techniques, Production Director

-As we as teaching and directing at LSDA Russell is also a visiting director at Arts Ed, Bristol Old Vic Theatre School, Central School of Speech and Drama, Oxford School of Drama and Royal Welsh College of Music and Drama.
-He also teaches part time teacher at Kent University, is a Globe Education Practitioner and a Visiting Artist at the National Student Drama Festival.
+Russell is also a visiting director at Arts Ed, Bristol Old Vic Theatre School, Central School of Speech and Drama, East 15, LIPA, Oxford School of Drama, Mountview Academy of Theatre Arts, Rose Bruford College, Royal Welsh College of Music and Drama and Western Australian Academy of Performing Arts.

 Read Terry's Biography